tking41/bcog200_tab_project/readme.md

-# BCOG 200 Guitar Database Project
+# BCOG 200 Guitar Songs Project

 This final project will allow users to search and retrieve popular songs with guitars in them based on their difficulty level.
 I will use an existing data set that has all of the relevent song details and chord/tab information and the code will organize the data into a class.
 The idea is that you will be able to search for a list of songs based on your difficulty level through the command line and make disovering songs much easier.